 No submissions were received.
 Internal referrals are satisfactory subject to conditions.
+The recommendations of the WLPP of 1 December 2020 have been adequately addressed.
 The proposal is considered acceptable regarding the likely impacts and is considered supportable in its current form.